mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 ```

 where `-u core-image-base-beaglebone.ext4` is the rootfs image we modified above,
-`-t beaglebone` is the device type compatible with the given artifact,
+`-t beaglebone` is the device type compatible with the given Artifact,
-`-n release-1` is the artifact name (do not change this as it needs to be in
+`-n release-1` is the Artifact name (do not change this as it needs to be in
 sync with `/etc/mender/artifact_info` *inside* the rootfs), and
 `-o beaglebone_release_1_configured.mender` is
-the name of the created artifact.
+the filename of the created Artifact.

 ## Upload the artifact to the server

-Before we can deploy the artifact we prepared above it needs
+Before we can deploy the Artifact we prepared above it needs
 to be uploaded to the server.

-Go to the Mender server UI, click the **Artifacts** tab and upload this artifact,
+Go to the Mender server UI, click the **Artifacts** tab and upload this Artifact,
 using the fields below:

 * Name: `release-1`